anyachandorkar/servicechain.io/methodology.md

 ![sc_struct](sc_struct.PNG)

 ## App Structure
 The _Factory_ and _Service_ smart contracts work with a custom built front end to enable the decentralized application.
 The front end is built using React.js, Next.js, as well as some basic Javascript.
+The app also uses real time market data on ethereum to convert prices into USD in order to ease this transition by making use of aws Lambda and the Gecko API endpoint.
 Below you can see the pipeline of our application making use of all of these technologies and can test these functionalities out by accessing our [demo](./demo.html).

 ![app_struct](app_struct.PNG)